zxc916684603/ecs/intl.en-US/Security/Security groups/Scenarios.md

 **Note:**

 For ECS instances that belong to a VPC, if they are in the same VPC, you can configure their security group rules to establish intranet communication.
 If they are in different VPCs \(regardless of whether they belong to the same account or in the same region\), you can use Express Connect to establish VPC communication.
-For more information, see [Connect two VPCs under different accounts](https://www.alibabacloud.com/help/doc-detail/44842.htm).
+For more information, see [Connect two VPCs under different accounts](https://partners-intl.aliyun.com/help/doc-detail/44842.htm).

 ## Scenario 2: Establish intranet communication between two instances in the same region and under different accounts {#section_sfg_zll_ngb .section}

 This scenario applies only to ECS instances in a classic network.

-For example, User A owns an ECS instance in a classic network in China East 1, named Instance A \(The intranet IP address is A.A.A.A\), which belongs to a security group named Group A.
+For example, User A owns an ECS instance in a classic network in China \(Hangzhou\), named Instance A \(The intranet IP address is A.A.A.A\), which belongs to a security group named Group A.

-User B owns an ECS instance in a classic network in China East 1, named Instance B \(The intranet IP address is B.B.B.B\), which belongs to a security group named Group B.
+User B owns an ECS instance in a classic network in China \(Hangzhou\), named Instance B \(The intranet IP address is B.B.B.B\), which belongs to a security group named Group B.

 You must add security group rules in Group A and Group B to authorize intranet communication between Instance A and Instance B.